-In addition, with the aims of expanding China and international business, attracting and motivating local talents, increasing the company's reputations and enhancing its global competitiveness, the company's subsidiary Acter Technology Integration Group Co., Ltd. is planning to apply for listing in China.
+In addition, with the aims of expanding China and international business, attracting and motivating local talents, increasing the company's reputations and enhancing its global competitiveness, the company's subsidiary Acter Technology Integration Group Co., Ltd. applied for listing in China.
 The successful listing of this subsidiary is expected to bring positive effects to the image and business development of the company and create added value to its reinvestments.

-- 2. Main Causes for Profits or Losses and Improvement Plans - (1) Main Causes for Profits or Losses
+2. Main Causes for Profits or Losses and Improvement Plans